 The University of Twente is a core partner of EIT Digital, part of the European Institute of Innovation and Technology.
-The EIT Digital Master School offers an international Master’s programme focusing on ICT Innovation, combining and integrating technical majors with a fully standardized minor on Innovation and Entrepreneurship.
-As a student at the EIT Digital Master School, you will not only gain fundamental knowledge and skills on a technical topic, but also learn how to commercialize your innovative ideas.
+The EIT Digital Master School offers an international master’s focusing on ICT Innovation, combining and integrating technical majors with a fully standardised minor on Innovation and Entrepreneurship.
+As a student at the EIT Digital Master School, you will not only gain fundamental knowledge and skills on a technical topic, but also learn how to commercialise your innovative ideas.

 The EIT Digital double degree programme in Cyber Security offers cutting edge technical courses within the field of Cyber Security.
 You will study at two of Europe's foremost technical universities which will lead to a double degree upon completion.
 As part of the programme you will take tailored business courses in innovation and entrepreneurship.

 The programme duration is two years.
 One of these years can be completed at the University of Twente.
 The other year has to be followed at one of the EIT Digital partner universities in either Italy, France, Finland or Hungary, depending on the specialisation of your interest.
 Your final thesis will be well grounded in industrial problems.